loadingthecode/Higher/README.md

 ### More Cards!!!
 Of course, the sun and wormhole cards will not be the only special cards in the game.
 I am still coming up with new ideas on the flow :)

+## Tools Used

+### Unity
+The bread and butter front and backend of the game.
+Programmed using C# and Unity's 2D renderer.

+### GIMP
+Essentially photoshop-lite.
+Used to edit free-to-modify game assets like the cards.

+### YouTube
+Tons of card game tutorials out there that helped shape my workflow and game structure.

 ## Asset Sources

 ### Sprites and Images